 Temporary, fleeting and minor tooth sensitivity is a common phenomenon.
 When might tooth sensitivity indicate the need to undergo root canal therapy in Winnipeg?
 If your tooth is sensitive to heat and cold and if the sensitivity lingers long after the stimulus — the hot food or cold water, etc. — has been taken away.
 That lingering sensitivity might be a clue that the nerves and blood vessels inside your tooth are badly infected or damaged.

 A gray-black tooth

 Stained and yellow teeth don’t mean you need a root canal.
-More likely, stained and yellow teeth mean you need to brush more often, quit smoking, cut back on highly dyed foods and drinks, and to get your teeth cleaned at a dentist near you.
-If one tooth in particular seems to be turning gray or black, though, that’s a sure sign that the pulp inside that tooth is dying or dead.
-If you notice a newly gray or black tooth in your mouth, get in touch with a dentist near you for a careful examination — especially if you’re also experiencing any of these other symptoms.
+More likely, stained and yellow teeth mean you need to brush more often, quit smoking, cut back on highly dyed foods and drinks, and get your teeth cleaned at a dentist near you.
+If one tooth, in particular, seems to be turning gray or black, though, that’s a sure sign that the pulp inside that tooth is dying or dead.
+If you notice a new gray or black tooth in your mouth, get in touch with a dentist near you for a careful examination — especially if you’re also experiencing any of these other symptoms.

 A pimple-like sore on your gums

 You thought you were done with pimples?
 Some pimples are even worse than facial acne.
 An infection in the interior of a tooth can cause an abscess — a pus-filled pocket located at the tip of your tooth’s root.
 A dental abscess inside a tooth may also cause a recurring — one that might disappear before reappearing again — a pimple-like bump on your gums that may seep foul-smelling pus.
 If you notice any recurring bumps or pimples on your gums, contact a dental clinic in Winnipeg for advice about undergoing root canal therapy near you.